Panzerschrek/U-00DC-Sprache/Build system.md

 But is for example B, C, or both has D as their private dependency, both versions 3 and 5 should be used and properly isolated.
 Such approach allows for software to be stable - ensures a library is built with dependencies of preferable versions.

-Rust build system uses another approach - it tries to find a newest possible version with backward compatibility still present.
+Rust build system (for example) uses another approach - it tries to find he newest possible version with backward compatibility still present.
 But such approach seems to be problematic.
 It's generally impossible to guarantee backward compatibility, it's just assumed that backward compatibility is present if major version number isn't changed.
+Such assumption may be easily broken due to oversight.

-Unifying versions of dependencies isn't necessary, if two versions of the same library have no chance to cause a conflict - are used in separate places of the whole program.
+Unifying versions of dependencies isn't necessary, if two versions of the same library have no chance to cause a conflict - are used in separate places of the whole project, even in different part of the same executable.
 Unification may just save a little bit of built time, in cost of decreasing stability due to dependency hell.

-### Linking process
+### Linking

 Ü libraries are not linked.
 They are just combined from different bitcode files (generated from their source files).